Kicking Up Candlestick Patterns Explained: What They Are & How To Trade Them

 A kicking up (or “bearish kicking” or “bearish kicker”) is a bullish reversal formation.
 They occurring during downtrends and consist of 1) a large-bodied marubozu candlestick moving down followed by 2) a large-bodied marubozu candlestick moving up that is preceded by a gap up.

 It is the bullish version of the kicking pattern, and therefore the opposite of the kicking down pattern.
-It is also similar to the bullish separating lines patterns.
+It is also similar to the bullish separating lines pattern.

 Of course, no candlestick pattern guarantees a particular outcome.
 They are more like suggestions than promises.